Whyzanet/WhyzaGC/README.md

 Double sided tape.

-Female breaboard jumper wires to connect to Raspberry Pi if desired.
+Female breadboard jumper wires to connect to Raspberry Pi if desired.

 ## Assembly